andob/AndroidPdfViewer/README.md

 ## Pdfium Android bindings

 ### This is a fork of [barteksc/AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer).
 This is an up to date version of the library, since the original library is abandonware.
-It uses latest version of Pdfium (as of nov 2022), it is migrated to AndroidX, it uses latest target SDK level.
+It uses latest version of Pdfium, it is migrated to AndroidX, it uses latest target SDK level.

 ### Import